OLA-Simple/OLASimple-Aquarium/README.md

 `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.windows.yml up`

 6. Login and check that everything is working.
-Once all of the services for Aquarium have started, visit localhost with the Chrome browser to find the Aquarium login page.
-If running Aquarium inside the Docker toolbox VM, the address will be instead be 192.168.99.100.
-When started using the default database, aquarium has a single user with login neptune and password aquarium.
+Once all of the services for Aquarium have started, visit `localhost` with the Chrome browser to find the Aquarium login page.
+If running Aquarium inside the Docker toolbox VM, the address will be instead be `192.168.99.100`.
+When started using the default database, aquarium has a single user with login `neptune` and password `aquarium`.
 If you get errors during startup after doing a build, you may need to run

 `docker-compose pull --ignore-pull-failures docker-compose build --no-cache`